mohsiniscoding/deepseekr1-openwebui/README.md

    - Offers support for different GPU options (T4 and A100), ensuring that larger models with higher parameter counts can be efficiently deployed.

 4. **Enterprise Readiness**:
-   - Includes features like logging, error handling, and encrypted secrets management, essential for secure and stable production environments.
+   - Includes features like logging, error handling, and a secure and stable production environment.

-5. **Security**:
-   - Ensures data security through encrypted secrets management, crucial for protecting sensitive information in production setups.

 ## Deployment Steps